ValveSoftware/steam-runtime/doc/reporting-steamlinuxruntime-bugs.md

 `pressure-vessel.log` in your home directory:

     PRESSURE_VESSEL_VERBOSE=1 steam 2>&1 | tee ~/pressure-vessel.log

+Method 2:

+* Open your Steam library

+* Right-click on the title which you want to capture a debug log from and select Properties...

+* Click on Set Launch Options...

+* Enter a command that sets the `PRESSURE_VESSEL_VERBOSE` environment variable to 1.
+Usually, pasting this command into the box and subsequently pressing OK should suffice:
+    `PRESSURE_VESSEL_VERBOSE=1 %command% 2>&1 | tee ~/pressure-vessel.log`

+* Run the game, or do whatever else is necessary to reproduce the bug

+* Exit the game

+If you went with the suggested command, you should now have a log claled `pressure-vessel.log` in your home directory.

 You can censor the system information and the log (usernames, directory names etc.) if you need to, as long as it's obvious what you have